dotlang/language/doc/RFE.md

 If there is a code block then output might or might not be a type If no code block ?
 No. even if there is a code block we don't know if output will be `{1,2}` struct or a struct type.https://mail.google.com/mail/u/1/#inbox
-No. output cannot be type.
+No. output cannot be atype.
 You have to write it like this:
 `process = (x:int -> type) ...`
 `{int,int}` means output will be a struct value with two int numbers.